 There are visits to various institutions and labs in Oxford, Cambridge or London give delegate the opportunity to see how the theory they learn in class is applied in science and technology.

-This short course will focus on one of the primary guides to our understanding of modern day physics: symmetries.
+Symmetries and Field Theories: This short course will focus on one of the primary guides to our understanding of modern day physics: symmetries.
 In particular, how symmetries can be used to construct gauge theories, the Higgs mechanism and gravity as a gauge theory.
-Topics covered include Symmetries and field theories, The Higgs mechanism and gravity as a gauge theory, Shift and Galilean symmetries in the early and late universe.
+Topics covered include Symmetries and field theories, the Higgs mechanism and gravity as a gauge theory, Shift and Galilean symmetries in the early and late universe.

 In this course participants will survey quantum groups and their relations to the above-mentioned areas of mathematics and mathematical physics.
 We will look at the Yang-Baxter equation and its relation to knot theory, the definition of quantum groups and the universal R-matrix, the perspective of non-commutative geometry on quantum groups and basic concepts from TQFT and its application to quantum computing.
 The aim of this course is to give an overview of active areas of research.
 The required prerequisites are linear algebra.
 Some knowledge of basic representation theory and ring theory will be useful.